cfrc-uiuc/docs/docs/data/postgresqlTrackCommitTimestamp.md

 ---
 # Postgresql Commit Timestamps

-A feature called "track<sub>committimestamp</sub>" has been enabled for our primary PostgreSQL database server.
+A feature called "track_commit_timestamp" has been enabled for our primary PostgreSQL database server.
 While PostgreSQL does not track the creation times of database objects, this feature will allow you to determine exactly when a given record was inserted into a table.